 Your mind has a mind of its own.

 Something happens.
-You tighten up.
-Your mind starts defending, justifying, or building a case.
+Your body tightens.
+Your mind builds a story.
 Within seconds, the story feels true.

 A different kind of conversation